 Runoff and Rainfall

 When it comes to flowing water, the greater the duration and intensity of flowing water, the higher the chance for erosion.
 In instances of falling water, such as rainfall, the soil surface is broken down and dispersed.
 Lighter soil material is easily carried away by runoff water.
 This can best be seen during short and intense thunderstorms.
 Runoff, on the other hand, occurs when there is too much water on a slope and water is unable to infiltrate the soil.
 This can be a result of soil compaction, freezing, or crusting, which, in turn, results in more surface runoff and erosion.
-Silt fences are used in construction sites as a precaution, to avoid rainfall from lowering the water quality because of sediment.
-This type of sediment control is an effort to temporarily safeguard the soil and water in the surrounding area of a construction site.
+Temporary erosion control is often installed on construction sites as a precaution, to avoid rainfall from lowering the water quality because of sediment.
+This type of sediment control is an effort to safeguard the soil and water in the surrounding area.

 Soil Erodibility